jlapeyre/QiskitRuntime.jl/docs/src/python.md

 Using `qr()` and `qk()` is not super convenient.
 But you can't do `using QiskitRuntime.SomeModule: qk, qr` to get handles to the modules.
 Still there could be an easier way.

+!!! note
+    Using the `Pkg` package extension features is sort of convenient at the moment.
+But we will likely instead make a second Julia package that properly depends on both `QiskitRuntime.jl` and `PythonCall.jl`.

 ```@raw html
 <!--  LocalWords:  PythonCall QiskitRuntime ExtraEnvs toml julia ENV CONDAPKG BACKEND